 Care and Use of Vertebrate Animals in Research

-If you are planning to use live vertebrate animals in the project, you must adhere to the requirements in the Public Health Service (PHS) Policy : HTML Version and PDF Version.
-The PHS Policy is summarized in the brochure What Investigators Need to Know About the Use of Animals.
+If you are planning to use live vertebrate animals in the project, you must adhere to the requirements in the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals (Policy): HTML Version and PDF Version.
+For an overview of what is required in your application and detailed instructions, see the Vertebrate Animals Section webpage.
 Additional information can be found at:

 - NIAID's tutorial: Requirement for Grantees Using Research Animals

 Explain the programmatic, fiscal, and administrative arrangements to be made between the applicant organization and the consortium organization(s).

 Attach appropriate letters from all consultants confirming their roles in the project.
 For consultants, letters should include rate/charge for consulting services.

 Facilities & Other Resources